 He had written most of his famous ghazals by the age of nineteen.
-That’s too young seeing the calibre of his ghazals.
+That’s too young for the quality and depth of his ghazals.
 At that time ghazals were written mostly to express love, pain and sadness.
 But Mirza Ghalib had different ideas.

-He revolutionised this genre and expressed philosophy and the struggles and mysteries of life.
+He revolutionized this genre and expressed philosophy and the struggles and mysteries of life.
 Mirza Sahab wrote ghazals on many other subjects, vastly expanding the scope of the ghazal.

 At that time the Urdu language was very decorative and formal.
-But the genius in Miza Ghalib made this language very familiar and relatable.
+But the genius in Mirza Ghalib made this language very familiar and relatable.
 This is most notably seen in the letters that he used to send to his friends.
-These letters were filled with humour and wit.
+These letters were filled with humor and wit.

 Letter writing subsequently became an art which he mastered.
-His letters were written in a first-person narrative and seemed like he was conversing with the receiver in person and were very informal.
+His letters were written in a first-person narrative and seemed like he was conversing with the receiver in person.
+These letters were very informal.
 He would just write the name of the person and start the letter.

 His style was revolutionary and he gave letter writing a whole new meaning.
 This art of letter writing was so inculcated in him that many scholars say that Mirza Ghalib would have had the same place in Urdu literature as he has today, only if he just wrote letters.

-Mughal Emperor Bahadur Shah Zafar II was himself a poet.
+The Mughal Emperor Bahadur Shah Zafar II was himself a poet.
 Mirza Ghalib was appointed as his tutor in 1854, thus he became an important courtier of the royal court.
 He was also appointed as the tutor of Prince Fakhr-ud Din Mirza, eldest son of Bahadur Shah II.
-Another feather in his cap was that he was also appointed by the Emperor as the royal historian of Mughal Court.
+Another feather in his cap was his appointment as the royal historian of Mughal Court.

 Contemporaries & Disciples of Mirza Asadullah Khan Ghalib

 Mirza Ghalib’s closest rival was the poet Zauq.
-Zauq was the tutor of Bahadur Shah Zafar II, the then emperor of India with his seat in Delhi.
+Zauq was also the tutor of Bahadur Shah Zafar II.
 There are some amusing anecdotes of the competition between Mirza Ghalib and Zauq and exchange of jibes between them.
 However, there was mutual respect for each other’s talent.

 Interestingly, both these men admired and acknowledged the supremacy of Meer Taqi Meer, a towering figure of 18th century Urdu Poetry.

-Another poet Momin, whose ghazals had a distinctly lyrical flavour, was also a famous contemporary of Ghalib.
+Another poet Momin, whose ghazals had a distinctly lyrical flavor, was also a famous contemporary of Ghalib.

 Surprisingly, Asadullah Khan Ghalib was not only a poet, but he was also a prolific prose writer.
 His letters are a reflection of the political and social climate of the time.
 They also refer to many contemporaries like Mir Mehdi Majrooh, who himself was a good poet and Ghalib’s life-long acquaintance.

-Although Ghalib accepted with the utmost respect, yet the story is interesting.
-Mirza Ghalib produced a short Persian poem that criticised the Ai’n-e Akbari greatly and with it the Mughal culture which the book represented.
+Although Ghalib accepted it with utmost respect, yet the story is interesting.
+Mirza Ghalib produced a short Persian poem that criticized the Ai’n-e Akbari greatly and with it the Mughal culture which the book represented.
 Ghalib basically reprimanded Syed Ahmad Khan for wasting his talents on such a piece and in turn praised the British.